FOliwa/Py-Sword-Manager/README.md

 1. Clone this repository to your local machine.
 2. Make sure you have Python 3.x installed.
-3. Install required python packages from `requirements.txt` file.
+3. Install required Python packages from the `requirements.txt` file.
 4. Open your terminal and navigate to the project directory.
-5. Run the `main.py` script: `python main.py`
+5. Run the `main.py` script: `python main.py`.
 6. Enjoy!

 ## 🔐 Security

 - All passwords are securely encrypted using AES encryption.
 - Your master password is hashed using SHA-256 before comparison.
 - Salt is used to enhance security against attacks.

 ## 💾 Disclaimer

 This password manager is designed for educational purposes and should not be used for storing sensitive information.
 It's important to note that security is a complex field and this project provides only basic security features.
 For real-world use, consider a professionally developed and audited password management solution.

 ## 🧭 About the Development